 Although Dubai is often touted as the most expensive city, shopping need not really be an expensive affair if you shop in the right places and do so wisely.
 Below are some of the places to shop for traditional items and souvenirs.

-- Global Village: Coinciding with Dubai Shopping Festival, Global Village is a large fair that is outdoors.
+- Global Village: Coinciding with Dubai Shopping Festival, Global Village is a large festival that is outdoors.
 Every country has a pavilion with thousands of stalls located inside, each displaying the country’s special items.
-Though prices are sometimes hiked for tourists, you can sometimes bargain or ask around for prices in nearby stalls selling the same item before purchasing.
+Though prices are sometimes hiked for tourists, you can bargain or ask around for prices in nearby stalls selling the same item before purchasing.
+Click here for my ultimate guide to Global Village, Dubai

 - Meena Bazaar: Since Dubai houses a majority of Indian and Pakistani nationalities, high-quality clothes are exported from these countries to bazaars like Meena Bazaar.
 Visiting the bazaar will make you feel like you’re in a small part of India itself.
 The best way to make a purchase is to haggle to the max!
 Don’t hesitate or feel shy as most of the sellers quote at least 50% above the cost price.